Welcome to Nic's Fix!

 You're also invited to my discord server to get help, share your results, and anything else.

-The Common Issues section covers all of the common repairs and parts needed.
+The Known Issues section covers all of the known repairs and parts needed.

 Mail-In Repair Service